-Jumping on footprints is a quick and easy way that I sneak in Chinese teaching with my kids. 老大 often likes to trace our footprints when we play in the backyard, so I follow her lead and embellish it with character reinforcement.
-Although 老大 knows the characters 左, 右 (zuǒ, yòu / left, right) very well, she still occasionally mixes her left and right hands/feet.
+Jumping on footprints is a quick and easy way that I sneak in Chinese teaching with my kids. 老大 often likes to trace our footprints when we play in the backyard, so I follow her lead and embellish it with Chinese reading review.
+Although 老大 knows the Chinese characters 左, 右 (zuǒ, yòu / left, right) very well, she still occasionally mixes her left and right hands/feet.

 For this footprint jumping activity, all you need is chalk (affililate link) and kids who love to jump around.
 Reading practice plus exercise equals a win-win for everybody!